 - SSO.
 Data regarding the modification of settings relating to Single Sign-On (SSO) operations.

 - Platform Settings.
 Data regarding the modification of platform settings.

 - Profile.
 Data regarding the creation, modification or deletion of Power User profiles.

 - External Calendar Events.
 Data regarding the Platform External Calendar configuration changes or ILT events generated by an External Calendar.

 See New Audit Trail Events Details for a complete listing of all events that can be used in the Audit Trail.
 Please note that some of the events are not yet available in the new Audit Trail functionality, but we are working to make available all of the events into the new Audit Trail and you’ll find all of them in a couple of months.

 You can export your audit trail in CSV (Comma Separated Values).
 To do so, press the Export icon in the top right corner of the Audit Trail page.

 Please note that once an event takes place, it may be available in the export up to five minutes after it occurred

 Tips & Tricks

 - Before setting the filters, gather all the info you need (for example the date and time an event took place, who performed the action…) to be able to perform a research as detailed as possible.
-Then, set the filters to search the data you need.
+Then, set the filters to search for the data you need.

 - Make the most out of the filters at your disposal: your research will be more efficient and more focused.

 - You should refrain from including all of the events when filtering your audit trail.
-It’s better to have a single audit trail for each event category and limit the time frame in order to ease readability and use of the log itself.
+It’s better to have a single audit trail for each event category and limit the time frame in order to ease the readability and use of the log itself.